3 Powerful Customer Case Study Interview Tips

 When the customer is giving answers that lack detail or don’t provide the information you need to create a compelling case study, it can be frustrating.
 You may even be tempted to decide that this customer isn’t a good fit or that their story isn’t worth pursuing.

 After doing hundreds of case study interviews, I can tell you that this is rarely the case.
 (I can count the true number of “lemon” interviews on one hand.)
 Sometimes, your customer is going to be off their game or not be clear on what you’re asking.
 It’s up to you as the interviewer to ensure that you’re going the extra mile to get the information you need from them.

-The most powerful thing you can do is to ask leading questions.
 Instead of saying something like, “Tell me about the results you got from our product,” ask a question that gets to the heart of the results you want to showcase such as “I know you’ve been able to save money with our product and increase your revenue.
 Can you share the details of how you did that?”

 At points during the interview, you may need to rephrase your question or pose it in a different way to help the customer open up and share the information that you really need.

 Interview Tip #3: Lose the Script to Pursue the Story